gouajwi/gouajwi.github.io/README.md

 ### What's up 👋

-I'm a designer trying tp make a wensite to host his portfolio I have no prior experience about building websites: html,css,javascript... ### i know nothing ### This is my small project for this summer so we will see how far i can get
+I'm a designer trying tp make a website to host his portfolio I have no prior experience about building websites: html,css,javascript... ### i know nothing ### This is my small project for this summer so we will see how far i can get